-2016 UPDATE OF THE PADUCAH GASEOUS DIFFUSION PLANT SITEWIDE GROUNDWATER FLOW MODEL, DOE/LX/07-2415&D1
+2016 UPDATE OF THE PADUCAH GASEOUS DIFFUSION PLANT SITEWIDE GROUNDWATER FLOW MODEL, DOE/LX/07-2415&D2

-Please find enclosed the 2016 Update of the Paducah Gaseous Diffusion Plant Sitewide Groundwater Flow Model, DOE/LX/07-2415&D1, for your review and comment.
-This update is a product of the Paducah Site's Groundwater Modeling Working Group, which is composed of members from the U.S. Department of Energy, the Kentucky Division of Waste Management, the U.S. Environmental Protection Agency and the Kentucky Research Consortium for Energy and the Environment.
+Please find enclosed the final 2016 Update of the Paducah Gaseous Diffusion Plant Sitewide Groundwater Flow Model, DOE/LX/07-2415&D2, for your acknowledgment.
+This update is a product of the Paducah Site's Groundwater Modeling Working Group, which is composed of members from the U.S. Department of Energy, the Kentucky Division of Waste Management (KDWM), the U.S. Environmental Protection Agency (EPA), and the Kentucky Research Consortium for Energy and the Environment.
+The subject document includes edits to the report based on comments received from EPA and KDWM.
 This document is not defined as a primary or a secondary document by the Federal Facility Agreement.
-As discussed within Modeling Working Group meetings, we request that comments be provided 30 days from transmittal date.

-If additional information is required, please contact Rich Bonczek at (859) 219-4051.
+If you have any questions or require additional information, please contact Rich Bonczek at (859) 219-4051 or David Dollins at (270) 441-6819.